-Pf4.5Pi4.54.84.94.64.7
+Where:

+Subscript i is the index for failure response mode;

+Subscript j is the index for fragment group;

+Subscript k is the index for population centre;

+Pf is the probability of failure from any failure mode prior to the current time interval (note that if the vehicle failure rate is sufficiently low, the value of 1-Pf is always near 1.0 and can be assumed to be 1.0 without significantly affecting the risk calculations) (section 4.5);

+Pi is the probability of failure mode i occurring during the time interval (section 4.5);

+PI,ijk is the probability of impact for failure mode i, fragment category j and population centre k (section 4.8);

+AC,ij is the casualty area for failure mode i, fragment j (section 4.9);

+Nf,j is the number of fragments in fragment category j (section 4.6);

+Dp,k is the population density for population centre k (section 4.7);

+The total casualty expectation is the sum of the individual casualty expectations from each of the discrete time intervals.
+This is the casualty expectation that must be compared to the launch safety standards to ensure that the public risk for a launch or return is within the safety thresholds in order for the launch or return to proceed.

-Probability of impact isopleths and individual risk isopleths
+Probability of impact isopleths (RHA 3.2)

 Probability of impact isopleths are contour lines on a map connecting places of equal probability of impact.
 Probability of impact isopleths show the geographic distribution of impact probability on a map.
 The isopleth areas will change with the area of the people or place at risk, with the size of the debris fragments, and with the number of debris fragments.
 For example, the 110-6 probability of impact isopleth for impact on a person for a spent stage represents a boundary, outside of which the stage will impact on a person less than once in 1x10-6 opportunities.
 The 110-6 probability of impact isopleth on a large facility for that same spent stage would be further away from the nominal impact point than the 110-6 probability of impact isopleth on a person because of the facility's larger size.